frederiksemmel/linicrypt_typst/main.typ

 The if the second query returns 0, then $Att$ outputs $mat(x/2)$.

 So for this adversary we have $SolAdv(CC, 0, 0, Att) <= 2 / (|FF|^2)$.
-It is hard to imagine a smarter strategy than that for this simple setof constraints.
+It is hard to imagine a smarter strategy than that for this simple set of constraints.

 ==== Example 4
 $CC = {0 |-> 0}$